arvigeus/AZ-204/Questions/CosmoDB.md

 ---

-When executing a query in Azure Cosmos DB utilizing the Table API as follows:
+Question: When executing a query in Azure Cosmos DB utilizing the Table API as follows:

 ```cosmodb
 SELECT